sammanthp007/DySi-Open/README.md

 # DySi Open
-DySi Open uses Dynamic Signals open apis.
+**DySi Open** uses Dynamic Signals open api to load posts.

+Time Spent: Friday May 4 to Tuesday May 8

 ## Tasks
 - [x] Create a new empty project in Xcode.